Toggle: English / Spanish

 ) may show a low white blood cell count, , and low .
 Other blood tests for typhus may show:

-Patients with epidemic typhus may need intravenous fluids and oxygen.
+People with epidemic typhus may need oxygen and intravenous (IV) fluids.

-Less than 2% of untreated patients with murine typhus may die.
-Prompt antibiotic treatment will cure nearly all patients.
+Only a small number of untreated people with murine typhus may die.
+Prompt antibiotic treatment will cure nearly all people with murine typhus.

 Call your health care provider if you develop symptoms of typhus.
 This serious disorder can require emergency care.

-Avoid areas where you might encounter rat fleas or lice.
+Avoid being in areas where you might encounter rat fleas or lice.
 Good sanitation and public health measures reduce the rat population.

 Measures to get rid of lice when an infection has been found include: